awinabaab/alx-low_level_programming/README.md

    and in which case do you use one or the other
    - How to use __attribute__((unused)) or (void) to compile function with unused variables or parameters

+## 0x0A-malloc_free
+   - What is the difference between automatic and dynamic allocation
+   - What is `malloc` and `free` and how to use them
+   - Why and when use `malloc`
+   - How to use `valgrind` to check for memory leak